tanersener/react-native-ffmpeg/README.md

 - If your commands include unnecessary quotes or space characters your command will fail with `No such filter: ' '` errors.
 Please check your command and remove them.

 - By default, Xcode compresses `PNG` files during packaging.
 If you use `.png` files in your commands make sure you set the following two settings to `NO`.
-If one of them is set to `YES` you may receive `Error while decoding stream #0:0: Generic error in an external library`.
+If one of them is set to `YES`, your operations may fail with `Error while decoding stream #0:0: Generic error in an external library` error.

     <img width="720" alt="png_settings" src="https://user-images.githubusercontent.com/10158439/45798948-794c9f80-bcb4-11e8-8881-8c61789b283c.png">